Periodontics

 Maintaining the gums and supporting bone structures with periodontics

 Gum disease is the leading cause of tooth loss in the UK.
-The condition can cause gums to recess, removing teeth of their supporting structures.
-Periodontics is mostly concerned with preventing the progress of gum disease, but also covers gum grafts, gingivectomies and placing implants.
+The condition can cause gums to recess, removing teeth from their supporting structures.
+Periodontics is primarily concerned with preventing the progression of gum disease, but also covers gum grafts, gingivectomies and the placement of dental implants.

 What is gum disease?

-If left untreated, gingivitis can develop into periodontitis, a more serious irreversible stage that can only be managed rather than cured and which affects around 10-15% of the population.
+If left untreated, gingivitis can develop into periodontitis, a more serious, irreversible stage that can only be managed rather than cured, and which affects around 10-15% of the population.
 It can cause pockets to develop between the root of the tooth and the gum, which may result in tooth loss.
-Periodontists can help to halt the progression of the condition.
+Periodontists can help halt the progression of the condition.

 Symptoms